PM denies misleading the public over tax rises in Labour manifesto

 “They wouldn’t come within my definition,” he said.

-In a partial climbdown on Sir Keir’s position, Downing Street clarified on Friday that those who hold a small amount of savings in stocks and shares still count as working people.
+In a partial climbdown from Sir Keir’s position, Downing Street clarified on Friday that those who hold a small amount of savings in stocks and shares still count as working people.

 Ministers have resisted going in to the fine detail of next week’s Budget, but sources have indicated she will seek to find £40 billion in tax hikes and spending cuts in order to avoid a return to austerity in next Wednesday’s fiscal statement.

-Reports suggest capital gains tax, inheritance tax and fuel duty are among some of the levers she will pull to raise revenue as she seeks to put the economy on a firmer footing.
+Capital gains tax, inheritance tax and fuel duty are among some of the levers Chancellor Rachel Reeves could potentially pull to raise revenue as she seeks to put the economy on a firmer footing.

+The Times reported she is also expected to hike employer national insurance by up to two percentage points and cut the earnings threshold at which employers pay contributions – measures that would raise a combined total of around £20 billion.

 In an interview with LBC on Friday evening, the Chancellor said she would avoid increasing “the key taxes that working people pay – national insurance, income tax and VAT.”